University of Alabama Tuscaloosa

 Research Locations: Northern Transantarctic Mountains / Wilkes Subglacial Basin

-An understanding of the tectonic development of Antarctica requires characterization of the seismic structure beneath the Transantarctic Mountains (TAMs) and the Wilkes Subglacial Basin (WSB).
-Current constraints on the crustal thickness and seismic velocity structure beneath the TAMs and the WSB are limited, leading to uncertainties over competing geodynamic models.
-To broaden the investigation of this region, a new 15-station seismic deployment, the Transantarctic Mountains Northern Network (TAMNNET), is being installed across the northern TAMs and the WSB.
-The study will address four fundamental questions: (1) How variable is the crustal structure beneath the TAMs?
+An understanding of the tectonic development of Antarctica requires characterization of the seismic structure beneath the Transantarctic Mountains (TAM) and the Wilkes Subglacial Basin (WSB).
+Current constraints on crustal thickness and seismic velocity structure beneath the TAM and the WSB are limited, leading to uncertainties over competing geodynamic models.
+To broaden the investigation of this region, a new 15-station seismic deployment, the Transantarctic Mountains Northern Network (TAMNNET), is being installed across the northern TAM and the WSB.
+The study will address four fundamental questions: (1) How variable is the crustal structure beneath the TAM?
 (2) Is the WSB characterized by thin crust and thick sedimentary layers?
-(3) How do seismic velocities vary along strike beneath the TAMs?
-And (4) How did the TAMs and the WSB originate and how does their formation relate to the geologic history of Antarctica?
-Data from TAMNNET will be combined with that from other previous and ongoing seismic initiatives and will be analyzed using proven modeling techniques to generate an unprecedented image of the seismic structure beneath the TAMs and the WSB.
+(3) How do seismic velocities vary along strike beneath the TAM?
+And (4) How did the TAM and the WSB originate and how does their formation relate to the geologic history of Antarctica?
+Data from TAMNNET will be combined with that from other previous and ongoing seismic initiatives and analyzed using proven modeling techniques to generate an unprecedented image of the seismic structure beneath the TAM and the WSB.

 Field Season Overview: